Terry Farrell (architect)

-At the 2013 invitation of Ed Vaizey, the Minister for Culture, Communications and Creative Industries, his firm commenced the Farrell Review of Architecture and the Built Environment, intended to offer expert guidance on the direction of British architecture.

 Early life and education

-Farrell was born in Sale, Cheshire.
-His maternal grandfather was born in Manchester to an Irish mother who had emigrated to England from Ireland to escape Great Famine.
-As a youth he moved to Newcastle upon Tyne, where he attended St Cuthbert's Grammar School.
-He graduated with a degree in architecture from Newcastle University School of Architecture, Planning and Landscape (then part of Durham University) in 1961, followed by a Masters in urban planning at the University of Pennsylvania in Philadelphia.
+Terence Farrell was born on 12 May 1938 in Sale, Cheshire.
+His maternal grandfather was born in Manchester to an Irish mother who had emigrated to England from Ireland to escape the Great Famine.
+He moved to Newcastle upon Tyne at a young age and attended St Cuthbert's Grammar School.
+He graduated with a degree in architecture from the Newcastle University School of Architecture, Planning and Landscape (then part of Durham University) in 1965, which was followed by a Masters in Urban Planning at the University of Pennsylvania in Philadelphia.

 Career

-In 1965, Farrell moved to London to form a partnership with Sir Nicholas Grimshaw.
+In 1965, Farrell moved to London to form a partnership with Nicholas Grimshaw.
+He collaborated with Charles Jencks on the Cosmic House in Holland Park.
 In 1980, he founded his own company, Terry Farrell & Partners.
-In addition, Farrell lectures at a number of different universities including Cambridge University, the University of London, the University of Pennsylvania and the University of Sheffield.
+In addition, Farrell lectured at a number of different universities including Cambridge University, the University of London, the University of Pennsylvania and the University of Sheffield.

 In the early part of his career, Farrell gave emphasis to housing projects.
-Later, after the break with Grimshaw, he became the UK's principal postmodernist and was best known for the TV-am headquarters in Camden Lock and the redevelopment of Comyn Ching Triangle in London's Covent Garden.
+Later, after the break with Grimshaw, he designed the TV-am headquarters in Camden Lock and redeveloped Comyn Ching Triangle in London's Covent Garden.
 In the 1980s and 1990s his projects included Charing Cross Station, the MI6 headquarters building, The Deep Aquarium in Hull and The International Centre for Life in Newcastle.
-More recent work includes the new headquarters for the Home Office, the conversion of the Grade I-listed Royal Institution of Great Britain and the Great North Museum in Newcastle.
+Later work included the new headquarters for the Home Office, the conversion of the Grade I-listed Royal Institution of Great Britain and the Great North Museum in Newcastle.

-He has been responsible for regeneration projects in the UK including Newcastle Quayside, Brindleyplace in Birmingham, Edinburgh Exchange District, Greenwich Peninsula and Paddington Basin.
-He has also designed his own buildings within these projects, including the Edinburgh International Conference Centre and The Point in Paddington Basin.
-In May 2010, he was appointed to regenerate the 72 acre area around Earl's Court exhibition centre.
+He was responsible for regeneration projects of Newcastle Quayside, Brindleyplace in Birmingham, Edinburgh Exchange District, Greenwich Peninsula and Paddington Basin.
+He also designed his own buildings within these projects, including the Edinburgh International Conference Centre with the help of Duncan Whatmore, and The Point in Paddington Basin.
+In May 2010, he was appointed to regenerate the 72 acre area around the Earl's Court exhibition centre.
 In 2012 his practice was appointed as masterplanners for Wood Wharf – the next phase of Canary Wharf's development.